pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/persistences/designing_persistence/_index.md

 #### Defining the working database

 In order to connect to our databases, we need to define our connection parameters.
-For our MySQL database, they will look like this:
+For our MySQL database, the following example applies:

 {{< tabsection >}}
   Not available